 Regardless, to stand out from your competition, you have to do the opposite of what is normal.
 Engaging content and unique graphics certainly help.

 Of course, the frequency of the emails is also important.
-You have to find the right balance for your subscribers to ensure that they don’t unsubscribe from the email list.
+You have to find the right balance for your subscribers to ensure that they don’t unsubscribe from the email list, and then you can get these low email open rates up again.